g-w1/blog/_drafts/2021-3-15-elf-linux.md

 });
 ```

-This is how we use it, provide our code, the type of the struct and an instance of it.
+This is how we use it: provide our code buffer, the type of the struct and an instance of it.
 The function iterates over all the fields of the struct at comptime with an `inline for` over [std.meta.fields(T)](https://github.com/ziglang/zig/blob/4e9894cfc4c8e2e1d3e01aa2e3400b295b0ee2df/lib/std/meta.zig#L445-L459), switches on the type of that field, if it is just a primitive u8, it just writes that to the code buffer by using the `@field` builtin.
 That builtin allows you to get/set a field of a struct with a comptime known string (`[]const u8`).
 Now heres where it gets interesting, lets say we have a field like this:

 ```zig